-Crossbreeds, on the other hand, can often inherit the pawsitive traits of both breeds and some research shows that they are less likely to inherit the health defects common in their ancestral breeds.
+Crossbreeds, on the other hand, can sometimes benefit from inheriting the pawsitive traits of both breeds and some research suggests that they are less likely to inherit the health defects found in the purebreeds they are crosses of.

-Temperament and size are probably the two most important factors when finding the best dog for you, so whether it’s a crossbreed or a pedigree, find out as much as possible about the typical traits and the particular dog/puppy’s parents before falling in love!
-The temptation to find the cutest dog is high - but they’re all cute, right?!
+Temperament and size are two important factors when finding the best dog for you, so whether it’s a crossbreed or a pedigree, find out as much as possible about the typical traits and the particular dog/puppy’s parents before falling in love!

 Who doesn't love a fun quiz - especially if it's dog themed?!
 Well, do we have a treat for you.
 Take a few minutes and have a go at our pawsome quiz.
 Just choose a few things you love and enjoy, and we will tell you your pawfect dog breed match!